Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that efficiently conveys the tool's purpose without unnecessary words.
-It's front-loaded with the main action ('Get statistics') and includes specific details, making every part of the sentence earn its place.
+The description is a single, well-structured sentence that efficiently conveys the tool's purpose without any wasted words.
+It's front-loaded with the main action and includes specific examples of statistics, making it easy to understand quickly.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.